-Freelancing is more controllable because you have control on how much you want to earn, how much you worth, which clients you want to work with, how much time you require for project completion, etc.
+Freelancing is more controllable because you have control over how much you want to earn, how much you are worth, which clients you want to work with, how much time you require for project completion, etc.

 Disadvantage – Freelancing is boring and monotonous

-Over time because of continuous freelance writing on same topic or same type of projects, freelancing feel like work.
-You don’t enjoy it because of monotonous and boring routine.
+Over time because of continuous freelance writing on the same topic or same type of projects, freelancing feel like work.
+You don’t enjoy it because of the monotonous and boring routine.

 Disadvantage – Bad boss Issues and you are still working for someone else

-If you are starting freelancing to get rid of your boss/job, then freelancing could be more tough.
-As a freelancer you have to satisfy your clients.
+If you are starting freelancing to get rid of your boss/job, then freelancing could be tougher.
+As a freelancer, you have to satisfy your clients.
 You need to deal with clients who don’t understand what problems you are facing.
 Clients always insist on the deadlines and want the work completed anyhow.
 The work you do must be professional and high-quality.